HERA-Team/hera-images/DEMO.md

 ### Registering data with the RTP system and processing everything

-Let’s say that we want to push some data through the real timep processor.
+Let’s say that we want to push some data through the real time processor.
 For now, RTP and the Librarian don’t talk to each other, so we need to manually notify it about data:

 ```
-sudo docker exec rig_onsitepot_1 /bin/bash -c "/hera/rtp/bin/add_observations_paper.py /data/*/*.uv"
+sudo docker exec rig_onsitepot_1 /bin/bash -c \
+  "/hera/rtp/bin/add_observations_paper.py /data/*/*.uv"
 ```

 To trigger processing, we need to flag the data as ready for processing:

 ```
-sudo docker exec rig_onsitepot_1 /bin/bash -c "/hera/rtp/bin/reset_observations.py --file /data/*/*.uv"
+sudo docker exec rig_onsitepot_1 /bin/bash -c \
+  "/hera/rtp/bin/reset_observations.py --file /data/*/*.uv"
 ```

 Things should now start crunching inside the `rig_rtpclient_1` and